 This panel most recently reviewed allowances in their report ‘The Remuneration of Councillors in London’ published in January 2018.

 The panel recommended that reimbursement could be paid through allowance schemes to those Councillors who incur expenditure for the care of children or dependent relations whilst undertaking particular duties.
-The Panel recommended that a maximum hourly rate should be set locally and this was set at £10.55.
+The Panel recommended that a maximum hourly rate should be set locally and this was set at £10.75.
 The Panel sets out a number of conditions, which should apply.
-The Council agreed to follow the recommendations of the Panel and implement a scheme for childcare and dependent carers' allowance as recommended by the Panel.

 The Council may pay allowances to formal co-opted (non-elected) members of Council committees and this was included in the Scheme at £746.54 per year.
 The exceptions are the two Independent Persons on the Standards Committee who each receive £400 per year.